florluzduarte/bookpal-cli/README.md

 # bookpal-cli

-A CLI program to help you organize your reading lists 📖📚
+A CLI program to help you organize your reading lists 📖📚 Made with love and Python.